C++ Math fmax

 Example 2

-Let's see a simple example when one of the value is nan.
+Let's consider a basic scenario where one of the values is 'nan'.

 #include <iostream>